ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ![Limited subtree file structure](subtree_usability_notes_2.png)

 When a policy has more than one limitation, all of them have to apply, or the policy doesn't work.
-For example, a `Location` limitation on Location `1/2` and `Subtree of Location` limitation on `1/2/55` cannot work together, because no location can satisfy both those requirements at the same time.
+For example, a `Location` limitation on location `1/2` and `Subtree of Location` limitation on `1/2/55` cannot work together, because no location can satisfy both those requirements at the same time.
 To combine more than one limitation with the *or* relation, not *and*, you can split your policy in two, each with one of these limitations.

 ## Manage locations